shimataro/ssh-key-action/README.md

 This action installs SSH key into `~/.ssh`.

-Useful for `rsync` over SSH in deployment script.
+Useful for SCP or SFTP or `rsync` over SSH in deployment script.

 ## Usage